Satyake/COMP44081/README.md

-#Tools used: Used Paperspace GPU to train the NBEATS model. on A4000 GPU
+#Tools used: Used Paperspace GPU to train the NBEATS model on A4000 GPU